meanderloops/weather-fetcher/README.md

 # Weather Fetcher
 **Version 1.0.0**

-A CLI program that retrieves forcast data (date, temp, and weather condition) from https://www.metaweather.com/ for a major city the user inputs.
+A CLI program that retrieves forecast data (date, temp, and weather condition) from https://www.metaweather.com/ for a major city the user inputs.

 ---